d-g-ivanov/tableFilthor/README.md

 ** Userscript **
 1. Install the Tampermonkey extension.
 2. Load the userscript.
-3. [Optional] Edit the ```sh @match ``` field of the script to limit the affected URLs, and/or change the init invocation at the end to limit the tables to which filtering should be applied (as well as other options).
+3. [Optional] Edit the ` @match ` field of the script to limit the affected URLs, and/or change the init invocation at the end to limit the tables to which filtering should be applied (as well as other options).

 <!-- USAGE EXAMPLES -->